assamite/sdrs_cimg/Readme.md

 The differences are:
 * Use of [CImg](http://cimg.sourceforge.net/) to handle picture loading and saving for platform independence
-* Changing the code to work as a command line tool
+* Changed the code to work as a command line tool
-* Adding Python wrapper for main functionality with ctypes
+* Added Python wrapper for main functionality with ctypes

 *The conversion has been done with minimum amount of work so any input and/or change suggestions are welcome.*